MP Estate Planning UK

 Developing Next-Generation Leaders

 By adopting a structured approach to family meetings and governance, families in the UK can benefit from improved communication, clearer decision-making, and a stronger sense of unity.
-This, in turn, will help to ensure the long-term success of their family business or wealth management.
+This, in turn, will help to ensure the long-term preservation of their wealth — not just for their children, but for their grandchildren and beyond.
+Discretionary trusts can last up to 125 years under English and Welsh law, which means the governance structures families put in place today will serve multiple future generations.

 Commitment to Long-term Success